Create Smart Folders from Datasets

 If a Dimensioned element has [-1] in its row in the Dataset, all Dimension values are included in the Folder.
 Undimensioned elements require no Dimension Value entry on its row.

-A Configuration Variable ENABLE_SMART_FOLDERS controls whether or not a particular Instance allows this feature to be implemented.
+A Configuration Variable ENABLE_SMART_FOLDERS controls whether or not a particular Instance allows to use this feature.

-A query of the Dashboard Database can be used to populate the list of elements, using a SQL statement in the Dataset itself, or included in an uploaded CSV/Excel file containing the required information.
-This query can extract the Element ID and Dimension Value ID of each tile to be included in the Folder.
+To populate the list of elements for the Smart Folder you can use either an SQL command in the Dataset or upload the CSV/Excel file with the required fields.
+The query output or file contents should contain the Element ID and Dimension Value ID of the tiles to be included in the Folder.

-- On the Homepage, elements from other Folders cannot be moved into a Smart Folder or deleted from it except via changes to the Dataset's content.
+- On the Homepage, elements from other Folders cannot be added to a Smart Folder or deleted from it except via changes to the Dataset's content.

-- The Smart Folders content is updated ONLY whenever there are changes in the Dataset's columns or rows.
-It cannot be changed from the Folder Editor > Content tab, except by changing the actual source Dataset.
+- The Smart Folder's content is updated ONLY when there are changes in it's source Dataset's rows.
+It cannot be changed from the Folder Editor > Content tab.

 - Element ID (number following element)